kubecost/docs/install-and-configure/install/provider-installations/aws-eks-cost-monitoring.md

 To get started, you can follow these steps to deploy Kubecost into your Amazon EKS cluster in a few minutes using Helm.

-### Prerequisites:
+### Prerequisites

 * Install the following tools: [Helm 3.9+](https://helm.sh/docs/intro/install/), [kubectl](https://kubernetes.io/docs/tasks/tools/), and optionally [eksctl](https://eksctl.io/) and [AWS CLI](https://aws.amazon.com/cli/).
 * You have access to an [Amazon EKS cluster](https://aws.amazon.com/eks/).
 * If your cluster is version 1.23 or later, you must have the [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) installed on your cluster.
-You can also follow these instructions to install Amazon EBS CSI driver:
+You can also follow the instructions below to install the Amazon EBS CSI driver.
+* If your cluster is version 1.30 or later, there is by default no longer a default StorageClass assigned.
+See the [EKS 1.30 release notes](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions-standard.html#kubernetes-1.30) for one of several alternatives.

+#### Install AWS EBS CSI Driver

 1. Run the following command to create an IAM service account with the policies needed to use the Amazon EBS CSI Driver.